carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 {% endblock %}
 ```

-When you open the test page in a browser you'll see the HTML like this:
+When you open the test page in a browser, you should see the HTML similar to this:

 ```html
 <!DOCTYPE html>